PATRIC3/p3_docs/docroot/cli_tutorial/rasttk_batch_mode.rst

 =====================================

-Welcome to the tutorial on submitting genomes to the RASTtk service in PATRIC in batch mode.
-You can follow this tutorial by using the PATRIC Command Line Interface.
+Welcome to the tutorial on submitting genomes to the RASTtk service in BV-BRC in batch mode.
+You can follow this tutorial by using the BV-BRC Command Line Interface.
 We recommend that you first familiarize yourself with the RASTtk commands in the tutorials, :ref:`rasttk-getting-started` and :ref:`rasttk-incremental-commands`.